yvonen-s/tw-us-nationid/README.md

 The U.S. is pledged to provide Taiwan with defensive arms under the Taiwan Relations Act of 1979, though they have refused to formally acknowledge Taiwan as a sovereign nation.
 Bills proposing additional, explicit diplomatic and defensive committments to Taiwan are currently active in the U.S. federal legislature (e.g. Taiwan Defense Act, Arm Taiwan Act of 2021).
 The U.S. is Taiwan's primary source of military aid in all forms.
 U.S. support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over autocratic regimes.

 This project creates a comprehensive database of U.S. military aid to Taiwan which does not currently exist and can be used to analyze spending over time.
 It then pulls and organizes years of Taiwanese election, democratization and security survey data specifically describing Taiwanese political attitudes towards independence, national defense, U.S. military support and U.S./Taiwanese/Chinese governments, using it to graph changes in political attitudes over time and compare them to foreign aid trends.
+Since data is drawn directly from uniformly structured institutional reports, ideally the scripts can be continue to be run on future data as it is released.

 Summary of repository files in `README_CONTENTS.md`.
 ## Data